The Minkowski content measure for the Liouville quantum gravity metric: Introduction

-The mating-of-trees theory has a huge number of applications in the study of random conformal geometry, including LQG and SLE: see~\cite{ghs-map-dist} for a survey of these applications.
+The mating-of-trees theory has many applications in the study of random conformal geometry, including LQG and SLE; see~\cite{ghs-map-dist} for a survey of these applications.
 This is the first paper to use this theory to prove properties of the LQG metric for general $\gamma\in (0,2)$.
 We expect that there will be more applications of the mating-of-trees theory to the LQG metric in the future.
-In the course of our proof, we obtain some estimates for space-filling SLE on an LQG surface which are of independent interest.
+In the course of our proof, we obtain some estimates for space-filling SLE on an LQG surface, which are of independent interest.
 We especially highlight the H\"older continuity result (Theorem~\ref{thm:sle-holder}), which is already used in the paper~\cite{bgs-meander} to prove a result about random permutations.

 Previously, Le Gall \cite{legall-measure} showed that the volume measure of the Brownian sphere is equal to a constant multiple of the Hausdorff measure associated with the gauge function $r^4 \log \log (1/r)$.
 This implies that $D_h$ almost surely determines $\mu_h$ for $\gamma = \sqrt{8/3}$, due to the equivalence between the Brownian sphere and the $\sqrt{8/3}$-LQG sphere established by Miller and Sheffield \cite{lqg-tbm1,lqg-tbm2,lqg-tbm3}.
-Also see \cite[Corollary~1.4]{gm-uniqueness} for the fact that the Miller--Sheffield metric agrees with the limit of LFPP.
+See also \cite[Corollary~1.4]{gm-uniqueness} for the fact that the Miller--Sheffield metric agrees with the limit of LFPP.
 In a sense, our result is a generalization of Le Gall's result to general $\gamma\in (0,2)$, but with Minkowski content instead of Hausdorff measure.
-There are some superficial similarities between our proof and Le Gall's proof, but the main techniques are fundamentally different.
+Our proof and Le Gall's have some superficial similarities, but the main techniques are fundamentally different.

-\begin{ack} We thank Greg Lawler for helpful discussions on the Minkowski content.
+\begin{acks} We thank the anonymous referee for useful remarks on an earlier version of this work and Greg Lawler for helpful discussions.
 E.G.\ was partially supported by a Clay research fellowship.
-J.S.\ was partially supported by a Kwanjeong Educational Foundation scholarship. \end{ack}
+J.S.\ was partially supported by a scholarship from Kwanjeong Educational Foundation. \end{acks}